Harbour times, bridges, speed limits, powered vessels, depth and dredgers, craft restrictions and events

 Vessels with tall masts may go as far as Redcliffe Bridge, subject to bridge movement and depth of water, some 2.5km from Cumberland Basin.
 Prince Street Swingbridge is passed on the way.

 If your vessel is over 24 metres in length and you want to move in the harbour then you must tell us and get a harbour escort craft.
+Fees may apply.

-Harbour events and navigation
+Events and navigation

 Yellow marker buoys are often used to mark an area being used for a special purpose or events.
 You should see our Events in Bristol Harbour page for further information.